ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 for additional discussion of HTTP(S) security considerations.
 See section 9 of {{?I-D.ietf-teep-architecture}} for security considerations specific to the use of TEEP.
+See Section 7 of {{!RFC3986}} for security considerations on dereferencing URIs.

 # IANA Considerations